 What is Chartered Scientist?

-It is based on 15 broad scientific competencies and to apply you need to demonstrate and evidence how you meet all of these competencies in your daily work.
+It is based on 5 broad areas of scientific competence and to apply you need to demonstrate and evidence how you meet all of these competencies in your daily work.

 Professional registration as a Chartered Scientist is accepted by the UK's Medicines and Healthcare products Regulatory Agency (MHRA) as a suitable professional body registration for inclusion in the register of Responsible Persons (Import) under The Human Medicines (EU Exit) Regulations 2019 45AB – 2c.